How does pregnancy begin?

 - The brain and spinal cord begin to form.

-- Eyelids form, but remain closed.
+- The eyes, ears, and nose begin to develop.
+Eyelids form, but remain closed.

 - The genitals begin to develop.

-What happens during the third month of pregnancy?
+What happens during weeks 9–12 of pregnancy?

-- Twenty buds for future teeth appear.
+- Buds for future teeth appear.

 - Bones and muscles begin to grow.